radistmorse/KSPPreciseManeuver/README.md

 UnityEngine.UI.dll
 Assembly-CSharp.dll
 Assembly-CSharp-firstpass.dll
-KSPUtil.dll
 ```
-All five files can be taken from the KSP_Data/Managed directory of your KSP installation.
+All four files can be taken from the KSP_Data/Managed directory of your KSP installation.
 Also, you will need the AssetBundle file with unity prefabs, which can be generated in Unity Editor from prefabs in /Prefabs folder.
+The asset bundle name is expected to be 'precisemaneuverprefabs'.

 INSTALLATION:
 --------------